 - A-1.
 Supervisor Responsibilities.
-Supervisors will keep jail staff informed of changes in release practices.
-Supervisors will maintain a file of the current Circuit Court General Orders pertaining to release and make sure the booking room has a list of interpreters for staff reference.
+Supervisors shall keep members informed of changes in release practices.
+Supervisors will maintain current Circuit Court General Orders pertaining to release and make sure the booking room has a list of interpreters for staff reference.
 The on-duty shift supervisor will handle any questions or complaints from inmates not eligible for release.
 A shift supervisor is the last safeguard in the release process to make sure eligible inmates are properly released.
-The shift supervisor must sign the Release Authorization Form No. 416 to authorize a release. - A-2.
+The shift supervisor shall sign the Release Authorization Form No. 416 to authorize a release. - A-2.
 Use of the VINE System.
-Corrections staff will encourage victims, criminal justice personnel or the public to register with the VINE service. - A-3.
+Members will encourage victims, criminal justice personnel or the public to register with the VINE service. - A-3.
 Timely Release.
 All inmates who have completed service of their original or modified sentence, who have secured a form of pre-trial release, or who are to be transferred to the custody of another agency or jurisdiction shall be released in a timely, secure and orderly manner.
-Releases will be made only with proper documentation. - A-4.
+Releases shall be made only with proper documentation. - A-4.
 Transfers.
-Corrections deputies will identify and verify the authority of the person taking custody of an inmate that is released to another agency or jurisdiction. - A-5.
+Deputies shall identify and verify the authority of the person taking custody of an inmate that is released to another agency or jurisdiction. - A-5.
 Court Ordered Book and Release.
-Corrections deputies or technicians will fingerprint and photograph defendants that have been ordered by the court to be booked and released.
+Deputies shall fingerprint and photograph defendants that have been ordered by the court to be booked and released.
 The defendant must have a copy of the release order and agreement from the courts to be processed.